-We also store individually packaged items such as bags of pasta, salt, baking powder, powdered sugar and a variety of other items in their original packaging inside of plastic buckets.
-The bucket provides an extra layer of protection from critters, protects packaging from absorbing moisture in the storage room, and helps to maintaining freshness.
+We also store individually packaged items such as bags of pasta, salt, baking powder, powdered sugar, and a variety of other items in their original packaging inside plastic buckets.
+The bucket provides an extra layer of protection from critters, protects packaging from absorbing moisture in the storage room, and helps to maintain freshness.
 It does not prevent insects originally inside the packages from multiplying.
 However, it will contain the infestation and not allow it to spread to other stored foods.

-Store buckets at least one half inch off the floor on pallets or boards to promote good air circulation and keep them off of the concrete.
+Store buckets at least one-half inch off the floor on pallets or boards to promote good air circulation and keep them off of the concrete.
 Do not stack over three buckets high to prevent tipping and breaking of the lids or seals on lower buckets.
 Check buckets periodically for integrity.
-Store way from both direct and indirect light.
-Check pricing online here.
+Store away from both direct and indirect light.